rightjs/rightjs-docs/docs/en/comparison.md

 Both are quite small, modular and rely on plugins and extensions.
 Both have quite a lot of short and handy methods.
 And both help you write compact code.

 The main difference is that jQuery is more oriented towards procedural and functional approaches.
-RightJS on the other hand provides basic functional and procedural programming features, too, but it's more object-oriented and designed to be familiar to server-side developers who work with dynamic languages like Ruby and Python.
+RightJS on the other hand provides basic functional and procedural programming features too, but it's more object-oriented and designed to be familiar to server-side developers who work with dynamic languages like Ruby and Python.

-Another major difference is that jQuery internally isolates all its processes inside of an own scope whereas RightJS extends the JavaScript unit prototypes and thus provides instant and more semantic access to most of its features.
+Another major difference is that jQuery isolates all its processes inside of an own scope whereas RightJS extends the JavaScript unit prototypes and thus provides instant and more semantic access to most of its features.